tyeth/TapoP100/README.md

 PyP100 is a Python library for controlling many of the TP-Link Tapo devices including the P100, P105, P110 plugs and the L530 and L510E bulbs.

-This fork is designed exclusively to support the new authentication method and is currently compatible with the P100 version 1.2.1
+This fork is designed to support the new authentication method and is currently compatible with the P100 version 1.2.1.
+It also supports the old authentication method.

 Most of the code originates from [OctoPrint-PSUControl-Tapo](https://github.com/dswd/OctoPrint-PSUControl-Tapo).